 An importer of record should have a wealth of expertise and be knowledgeable about the import and export business and the shipping industry.
 This will enable this party to process the correct certifications, licenses, permits, product classifications, fines, duties, and taxes required by different importing countries on time.

-An importer of records should be trustworthy and reliable.
+An importer of record financial status should be trustworthy and reliable.
 This entity or individual should have a good standing with the law and operate above board.
 This is a person you entrust to take care of all the legal obligations enforced by the destination country’s customs when importing goods.

-This party is also responsible for the financial needs of the import process, say, paying all taxes and fees of the imported goods.
+This party is also responsible for the financial needs of the import process, for example, paying all taxes and fees of the imported goods.
 To avoid getting scammed, you should entrust a person or entity of good repute and financially sound.

 Note: An IOR should be able and comfortable with taking on all the legal and financial responsibilities that come with their role.
 The IOR is liable for any problems during customs clearance before the importer gets ownership over the shipped goods.

-Still, figuring out whether you need an importer of record?
-Here is how to know when you need an IOR.
+So, you managed to get to here.
+Are you still figuring out whether you need an importer of record?
+We have the perfect next step for you, with our blog on when to know when you need an IOR

 For quick, efficient, and reliable importation services worldwide, trust Blackthorne IOR services.
-Our importer of record services provides the most efficient customs clearance.
+With over 20 years of experience in the field, Blackthorne provides the most efficient customs clearance.
 We offer legal entity representation in over 226 countries, providing hassle-free compliant, and cost-effective import solutions.